wangfowen/owenwangdotcom/_posts/2016-07-12-engineers-mindset-for-life.md

 consequences aren't terrible.

 Looking at life like this, I often think to myself: realistically what are all the ways this could go wrong?
-Thinking in this way has actually helped me rationalize and overcome many of my fears.
+Thinking in this way allows me to address issues before they occur, and has helped me rationalize and overcome many of my fears.

 When I was at a stage in my life where I had anxiety in talking to new people, part of what helped me overcome it was thinking about the failure cases and